HUMSI — Human Security Initiative

 ICE Enforcement and Removal Operations (ERO) agents used force against two U.S. citizen minors during an enforcement operation in the Pueblo de Palmas neighborhood of Edinburg, Texas on April 23, 2026.
 A 16-year-old boy was struck in the face with a closed fist by an agent, and a 14-year-old girl was detained and allegedly grabbed around the neck.
 The incident was documented on video and shared on social media.
 ICE has not issued a public statement regarding the alleged use of force.

-Colombian asylum seekers deported to Congo despite legal protections, restrained during flight
+Colombian asylum seekers deported to Congo despite legal protections, restrained during transport

 Apr 23, 2026Kinshasa, CDColombia

-Jorge Cubillos and Carlos Rodelo, Colombian nationals who fled armed groups and extortion, were deported to the Democratic Republic of Congo despite holding legal protections (withholding of removal and Convention Against Torture protections) that prevented their return to Colombia.
-Cubillos was physically restrained around his waist, feet, and hands for 24 hours during the deportation flight and reported feeling imprisoned upon arrival in Kinshasa.
+Jorge Cubillos and Carlos Rodelo, Colombian nationals who fled armed groups and extortion, were deported to the Democratic Republic of Congo despite holding legal protections including withholding of removal and Convention Against Torture (CAT) protections that prevented their return to Colombia.
+Cubillos, who had built a life in the U.S. over eight years and held a work permit, was physically restrained around his waist, feet, and hands for 24 hours during the deportation flight and reported feeling imprisoned upon arrival in Kinshasa.
 Rodelo was arrested in August 2025 and detained for eight months across multiple ICE facilities; Cubillos was held in Florida, Louisiana, and at Alexandria airport.
 Both were deported without formal removal orders and without being informed of their destination, health requirements, or mandatory vaccinations.
 At least 15 Latin American migrants were sent to Kinshasa under a U.S. agreement with the Congolese government, with deportations costing over $130,000 per person.

 Pastor detained by ICE while helping congregation member, daughter disputes visa overstay claim